brunetto/brunetto.github.com/stories/research/astrofelpa.md

 also covers all the astro-workers of the University and the Observatory.
 The draw tries to bring together most of the fields we are working on:

-* "Specola" is our headquarter and out symbol
+* "Specola" is our headquarter and our symbol
 * The stars all around the picture for all of us working on stellar evolution and both observational and numerical approaches are included, as anyone working on every kind of star cluster
 * The Saturn shape remembers all the (exo-)planets guys